bodo-ai/Bodo/docs/source/supported.rst

 Distribution Report
 ~~~~~~~~~~~~~~~~~~~

-The distributions found by HPAT can be printed using the
+The distributions found by Bodo can be printed using the
 `bodo.distribution_report()` function.
 The distribution report for the above
 example code is as follows::